junxit/us-congress-bills-113/metadata.md

 - 2013-10-22 — Mr. Reichert moved to suspend the rules and pass the bill.
 - 2013-10-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 552). (text: CR H6651-6652)
 - 2013-10-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 0 (Roll no. 552).(text: CR H6651-6652)
+- 2013-10-28 — Received in the Senate and Read twice and referred to the Committee on Finance.